Imagine trying to fall asleep after a long and exhausting shift at work.

-Working through the night is more common than you might think; the latest available statistics show that nearly 15 million US workers have an irregular work schedule.
+And working through the night is more common than you might think.
+The latest statistics show that nearly 15 million Americans have an irregular work schedule.

 The challenges night shift workers face

-- Trying to sleep during the day: The sun’s out, it’s noisy outside and your body doesn’t know whether you should be sleeping or not.
+- Trying to sleep during the day: The sun is out, it’s noisy outside and your body doesn’t know whether you should be sleeping or not.